Vyral/ryan-ahearn/_posts/2019-07-25-whats-happening-in-this-crazy-san-diego-market.md

 {% include pullquote.html %}

-With all of these conditions in mind, sellers will be happy to know that now is a great time to make a move. **Our team just hosted a “Seven-Day Blitz” events for one of our listings that drew in 100 interested buyers on a single night.** The next day, 150 buyers showed up.
+With all of these conditions in mind, sellers will be happy to know that now is a great time to make a move. **Our team just hosted a “Seven-Day Blitz” event for one of our listings that drew in 100 interested buyers on a single night.** The next day, 150 buyers showed up.
 We haven’t seen this level of demand in approximately two years.
 Sellers right now can expect to see a higher number of interested buyers checking out their listings and should anticipate multiple offers.

 Buyers, meanwhile, have an incredible opportunity before them, as well.
 Interest rates are below 4% at the moment, which means it’s a great time to secure a loan.
 Market data suggests that prices are about to rise, though, so take advantage of today’s conditions while they last.